WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Evil Things (2009)

 What makes a good found footage film?
 A feel of authenticity, perhaps?
 The more it looks real, the better the chance it could cook up something creepy and, maybe, even something scary.
-And while many tries to pull off the creep factor with something unexplainable like ghosts, zombies and even unseen witches in the woods, sometimes a simple plot with a straight direction is all we need to make a Found Footage workable.
+And while many try to pull off the creep factor with something unexplainable like ghosts, zombies and even unseen witches in the woods, sometimes a simple plot with a straight direction is all we need to make a found footage flick workable.

-Evil Things took this approach as early as possible by opening the film with what appears to be a notation claiming that this is actually a smuggled evidence from an actual investigation involving some missing college students.
-The tape showcases five teenagers on their way to a friend's country house deep in the snowy woods, to relax and have fun.
-What they weren't expecting, however, is that they're going to be followed by a shady looking van with occupants who seem to have taken a deadly interest on them.
+Evil Things (2009) took this approach as early as possible by opening the film with what appears to be a notation claiming that this is actually smuggled evidence from an actual investigation involving some missing college students.
+The tape showcases five teenagers on their way to a friend's country house deep in the snowy woods to relax and have fun.
+What they weren't expecting, however, is getting followed by a shady looking van occupied by someone who have taken an unsettling interest on them.

-First starting out as a creepy stalking, the group managed to scare the driver away during one encounter and continues to their destination thinking all is now fine.
+Seeing this as nothing more than a creep being a creep, the group manage to scare the stalker away during one encounter, thus brushing the incident away and continuing to their destination thinking all is now fine.
 But after one day of nearly getting lost in the woods, they soon found out that whoever was in that van already trailed them, infiltrated their house and began a deadly game of cat and mouse...

 The film's pretty short in terms of plotting; nearly everything about this film is something you've probably seen before, from the lengthy conversations to questionable acting.
-A lot of drawn out scenes are done to fill up the running time and the scares are pretty much basic, however what I do like about Evil Things is that, with its simplicity, it still managed to emphasize the dread and uneasiness of the characters.
+A lot of drawn out scenes are done to fill up the running time and the scares are pretty much basic, however what I do like about Evil Things (2009) is that, with its simplicity, it still manages to have us emphasizing with our characters as they go through the dread and uneasiness of their situation.

 Bodycount: